zeenat-sayyed/Eventpulse/README.md

 # EventPulse

-EventPulse is an event management app.
+EventPulse is an event managementbapp.

 ## Features
 - Create and manage events
 - User login and registration
 - Simple and responsive UI

 ## Tech Used
 - React
-- Thaiwind CSS
+- Tailwind CSS
 - Node.js (Backend)